-India's vast Ganges gathering 'good for health', study saysJanuary 18th, 2013 in Health /
+India's vast Ganges gathering 'good for health', study saysJanuary 18, 2013 in Medicine & Health / Health

 India's Kumbh Mela, the world's biggest religious festival which sees up to 100 million people flock to take a bath in the river Ganges, is good for pilgrims' health, according to a new study.